obbap1/pbaba-blog/content/posts/huffman-lossless-encoding.md

 ![tree](https://res.cloudinary.com/pbaba/image/upload/v1656290513/treetwo_grsajz.png)

 From the example above, you can see that "A" is represented as "00" because it's left of its two parent nodes.
-Characters "A" and "D" are represented by only 2 bits each because they have higher frequencies of 7 and 5 respectively and "C", "D", "E" and "F" have more bits (3) because of lower frequencies.
+Characters "A" and "B" are represented by only 2 bits each because they have higher frequencies of 7 and 5 respectively and "C", "D", "E" and "F" have more bits (3) because of lower frequencies.

 ### Decoding / Decompression
 The compressed bytes and the Huffman tree will be sent over the wire to the decoder, and the decoder will just recurse through the bits and when it hits a leaf node, it records the value, goes back to the root node, and walks a different path.